Partitions in Space

 Partition family types

 You can add different items to partitions.
-These items are grouped into five families on the Partition information screen.
+These items are grouped into seven families on the Partition information screen.

 They are described in the following table.